-Buy the best laptop you can afford: And ensure you’ve got access to the Cloud and all your software subscriptions, so you can work from anywhere.
+Buy the best laptop you can afford: And ensure you’ve got access to the Cloud and all your software subscriptions so that you can work from anywhere.

 Have a decent rucksack or bag: Make sure you’re able to carry everything you need for your mobile office.
 Check out Eastpak for some decent funky options.